GesinaLeininger/PlotsForThesis/README.md

-# PlotsForGesina
+# PlotsForThesis

+- Author: Gesina Leininger
+- Date: 2016/04/12
+- Email: gesinaleininger@gmail.com

-Read in data from the german "Kultusminister Konferenz" from the pdf: "Liste der anerkannten Ausbildungsberufe, ..."
+# Read in data from the german "Kultusminister Konferenz" from the pdf: